 One can only hope that after the tide of white ethnic indignation recedes that rational thought and fairness will make themselves known in the national discourse.
 It does no dishonor to William McKinley or the American presidency to restore the name of Mount Denali.
 Indeed, the renaming of Mount Denali is an honorable act and we can hope that it precedes other honorable acts of moral reparations – such as finally dispensing with the ethnic slur that is the name of the Washington NFL team along with the names of the Cleveland and Atlanta major league baseball teams along with the numerous college “mascots” that still demean the descendants of the indigenous people of this land.

 It is time to say enough.
 It is enough that the founders and builders of this country killed the indigenous people.
 It is enough that they destroyed their civilizations and ways of life.
-It is not too much to ask that the desecration and mockery of their culture stop.
+Put simply, it is not too much to ask that the desecration and mockery of their culture stop.